jrjoacir/template-ruby-grape-api/README.md

 ### Executing Code Analizer

-This project uses [Rubocop](https://www.rubocop.org) as a Code Analizer tool, so analize all code with following command.
+This project uses [Rubocop](https://www.rubocop.org) Ruby gem as a Code Analizer tool, so analize all code with following command.

 ```bash
 docker-compose exec app rubocop